griffinbank/titan/doc/source/index.html.md

 ### Beginning From Scratch

-<aside class="warning">This feature is not yet complete.</aside>

 To create a new application using the Titan Leiningen template, just run `lein new titan-app $your_app_name`.
-This will create a version of the example blog application that uses the provided application name instead of `example`.
+This will create an application skeleton for you - at the moment it doesn't provide much other than a `core` namespace with basic routing and HTTP infrastructure, but future versions will include models and controllers for a sample blog application.

 ### Adding Titan to an Existing App